 If you are interested in a specific industry or profession, a specialised MBA can give you an advantage over fellow job seekers, as potential employers know you will be able to hit the ground running.
 You will also gain a broad business education, so you won’t be pigeon-holed into a particular career.

 A general MBA program makes more sense if you are unsure about your long-term aspirations.
 But a broader business education can also be an asset for certain paths such as leadership roles, some business strategy roles and entrepreneurship.

 How many different types of MBA specialisation can I choose from?

-There are three VU Online MBA specialisations that you can choose from: Finance, Change Management and Economics for Business.
+There are two VU Online MBA specialisations that you can choose from: Finance and Change Management.